Volt Spain: History

-Volt Spain was officially registered as a party on 15 June 2018, as the third national section, and contested the 2019 European Parliament elections for the first time.
+Volt Spain was officially registered as a party on 25 January 2019, as the third national section, and contested the 2019 European Parliament elections for the first time.
 It obtained 32,291 votes (0.14%) and thus did not win a mandate.
 In May 2021, the party contested the municipal elections in Madrid for the first time since the European elections, but did not win a mandate.
 During the municipal elections, representatives of the right-wing populist Vox warned against confusing Volt with their own party, as the placement of the ballot papers next to each other was, according to them, intended to cause confusion.
 In fact, the order of the ballot papers was based on the order of the candidacies submitted.

 In September 2021, the party supported the referendum for the legalisation of euthanasia in Italy and collected signatures for the initiative in Spain.
+The party took part in a local election for the first time in May 2023.

 The average age of Volt in Spain is 35.
-The party plans to run in the 2023 elections for the Spanish parliament and in the 2024 European elections.
+The party plans to run in the 2024 European elections with top candidate Clara Panella Gómez.